-The Izidor Story production team spent the month of September on location in Sighetu Marmatiei, Romania, shooting the live action portion of the short film Real Boy for a Day.
-The film reveals a disabled […]
+The Izidor Story production team spent the month of September on location in Sighetu Marmatiei, Romania, shooting the live action portion of the short film IZIDOR.
+The film reveals a disabled orphan trapped in a […]

 Tracey Tiernan interviews orphan advocate Izidor Ruckel and screenwriter Sarah Padbury for her podcast, “Your day brighter: Real reasons to have hope in this world.”
 The duo discuss how they met, Izidor’s journey from orphan […]

 The Atlantic takes a deep dive into Izidor Ruckel’s story of surviving a horrific Romanian orphanage.
 Presenting comprehensive analysis of institutionalized children from experts, the almost 9,000-word story is the most in-depth look to date […]